-For example, on September 15, 2001, New York City police stopped a group of three Middle Eastern men in Manhattan on a traffic violation.
-The men had the plans to a public school in their car.
-The next day, their employer confirmed that the men were working on construction at the school and that it was appropriate for them to have the plans.
-Nonetheless, they were arrested and remained detained as September 11 detainees.
-Another alien was arrested on September 22, 2001, because the phone company mistakenly put his phone calls home to on the bill of a New York office and the • office called to report the "suspicious" bill.
+and the office called to report the "suspicious" bill.
 The alien was arrested, detained on immigration charges, and considered a September 11 detainee.
 He was not cleared until January 9, 2002.
-Another Middle Eastern alien was arrested because he went to a car dealership on September ■, 2001, and was anxious to purchase a car right away.
-He put down a deposit on a car but did not return on September -, 2001, for the car as he agreed he would.
+Another Middle Eastern alien was arrested because he went to a car dealership on September , 2001, and was anxious to purchase a car right away.
+He put down a deposit on a car but did not return on September , 2001, for the car as he agreed he would.
 He was arrested on September 29, 2001 and was not cleared until April 29, 2002.
-Another alien was arrested because a person called the FBI a few days after the terrorist attacks to say that six to ten weeks prior, the she hired through and the set of the set of her that he was a licensed pilot and was saving to go to flight school in the U.S. to learn to fly commercial jets.
-He was arrested on September 24, 2001, and not cleared until February 12, 2002.
+Another alien was arrested because a person called the FBI a few days after the terrorist attacks to say that six to ten weeks prior, the she hired through male, told her that he was a licensed pilot and was saving to go to flight school in the U.S. to learn to fly commercial jets.
+He was arrested on September 24, 2001, and not cleared until February 12, 2002.38

 In the days immediately following the September 11 attacks, before the clearance process was centralized in Washington, D.C., the INS could obtain an indication of "no interest" from an FBI field office and proceed to process the alien as a "regular" immigration case.
-In mid-September 2001, however, the Department instructed the INS that before it could treat a September 11 detainee as a "normal" immigration case, the INS needed to obtain a clearance letter from Michael Rolince, Chief of the FBI's International Terrorism Operations Section (ITOS) in its Counterterrorism Division.
-According to several witnesses with whom we spoke, the FBI and the Department believed that the PENTTBOM investigation should be viewed as a "mosaic" that contained countless individual pieces of information and evidence, and field offices would not be in a position to determine if any single item was of significance to this mosaic.
-Therefore, it was believed that FBI Headquarters would have a broader perspective on the PENTTBOM investigation and would be in a better position to make an assessment of whether an individual alien detained in connection with a PENTTBOM lead was "of interest" to the investigation.
-However, as we describe below, this centralized clearance process was slow and insufficiently staffed, resulting in many detainees being held for long periods of time while no clearance investigations were being conducted.
+In mid-September 2001, however, the Department instructed the INS that before it could treat a September 11 detainee as a "normal" immigration case, the INS needed to obtain a clearance letter from Michael Rolince, Chief of the FBI's International Terrorism Operations Section

-&lt;sup>38 Other examples of tenuous PENTTBOM leads that led to detainee arrests and their designation as "of interest" to the September 11 investigation were described in Chapter 2.
+38 Other examples of tenuous PENTTBOM leads that led to detainee arrests and their designation as "of interest" to the September 11 investigation were described in Chapter 2.